AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 Solicit reviews, track review comments, and obtain approvals during the creation process with built-in [Reviews and approvals](/help/user-guide/approvals/overview.md) functionality.

 After you are done generating content variations, send your drafts for approval by stakeholders so they can be saved to [!DNL Content] and implemented in marketing efforts.

+### Drafts

+In the _Recent work_ section of [!DNL Create], access and manage all recent drafts.
+View and complete your previous work to ready it for publishing to [[!DNL Content]](/help/user-guide/content/overview.md).

+Drafts in progress are automatically saved.
+When you navigate back to the [!DNL Create] home, the _Recent work_ section is updated with your most recent drafts.
+For each draft, you can see whether it has been _Approved_ or is still in _Draft_ form.

 ### Manage variants